turingschool/backend-curriculum-site/module2/lessons/authentication.md

 end
 ```

+`helper_method` is an ActiveRecord method which we pass a symbol by the same name as our method.
+Let's deconstruct the current_user method.
+* ||= is [memoization](http://gavinmiller.io/2013/basics-of-ruby-memoization/).
+Ruby will look to see if the variable on the left exists, if it does it uses that value.
+If it doesn't exist it preforms the opperation on the right.
+* You'll want that guard clause in there for the instance where session[:user_id] hasn't been set yet.
+If it's not set yet you'll error out without that guard clause.

+If you run your tests again, you should get passing tests.
+However, I want to implement one more refactor.
+In your `UsersController` `show` action, you can delete User.find since you're view now uses current_user.
+This implementation is more DRY but it is also more secure.
+Think about other ways you might use current_user in your controllers and views.

-## Workshop
+### Workshop

 - Create a test that logs out a currently logged in user.
 This will require you to create a new route and send it to a new action that will destroy the session.
+Think about how you will show whether a user is logged in on the page?
+How will you deal with whether there should be a "Log In" link or a "Log Out" link showing.

-# Takeaways
+### Takeaways

 * Encrypt passwords in your database when you store them
 * Use *ApplicationController* to hold methods you'll be using across controllers